apache/pulsar/site2/docs/tiered-storage-aws.md

     >
     > For more information about the `pulsar-admin topics offload options` command, including flags, descriptions, and default values, see [here](http://pulsar.apache.org/tools/pulsar-admin/2.6.0-SNAPSHOT/#-em-offload-em-).

-- This example checks AWS S3 offloader status using pulsar-admin.
+- This example checks the AWS S3 offloader status using pulsar-admin.

     ```bash
     bin/pulsar-admin topics offload-status persistent://my-tenant/my-namespace/topic1